Ukraine reports 300 died in Russian strike on theater

 “They brought us aid, brought us aid for the elderly women that stayed here," Spitsyna said.
 “All these people need diapers, swaddle blankets and food."

-Unable to sweep with lightning-quick speed into Kyiv, their apparent aim on Feb.
+Unable to sweep with lightning-quick speed into Kyiv, the apparent aim on Feb.
 24 when the Kremlin launched the war, Russian forces are instead raining down shells and missiles on cities from afar.
-Kyiv, like other cities, has seen its population dramatically reduced in the vast refugee crisis that has seen more than 10 million displaced and at least 3.5 million fleeing the country entirely.
+Kyiv, like other cities, has seen its population dramatically reduced in the vast refugee crisis that has seen more than 10 million displaced, including at least 3.5 million who have fled the country entirely.

 Russia’s military claimed Friday that it destroyed a massive Ukrainian fuel base used to supply the Kyiv region’s defenses, with ships firing a salvo of cruise missiles, according to the Interfax news agency.
 Videos on social media showed an enormous fireball explosion near the capital.